 The Write Status Register (WRSR) instruction allows new values to be written to the Status Register.
 Before it can be accepted, a Write Enable (WREN) instruction must previously have been executed.
-After the Write Enable (WREN) instruction has been decoded and executed, the device sets the Write Enable Latch (WEL).
+After the Write Enable (WREN) instruction has been decoded and executed, the device sets the Write Enable Latch(WEL).
 The instruction sequence is shown in the following figure.
 The Write Status Register (WRSR) instruction has no effect on b6, b5, b4, b1 and b0 of the Status Register. b6, b5 and b4 are always read as 0.
-Chip select ( $\overline{S}$ ) must be driven high after the rising edge of serial clock (C) that latches in the eighth bit of the data byte, and before the next rising edge of serial clock (C).
+Chip select (\overline{S}) must be driven high after the rising edge of serial clock (C) that latches in the eighth bit of the data byte, and before the next rising edge of serial clock (C).
 Otherwise, the Write Status Register (WRSR) instruction is not executed.
-As soon as chip select ( $\overline{S}$ ) is driven high, the self-timed Write Status Register may still be read to check the value of the Write In Progress (WIP) bit.
+As soon as chip select (\overline{S}) is driven high, the self-timed Write Status Register cycle (whose duration is t_W) is initiated.
+While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Write Status Register cycle, and is 0 when it is completed.
-When the cycle is completed, Write Enable Latch (WEL) is reset.
+When the cycle is completed, Write Enable Latch(WEL) is reset.
 The Write Status Register (WRSR) instruction allows the user to change the values of the Block Protect (BP1, BP0) bits, to define the size of the area that is to be treated as read-only, as defined in the Status Register Format table.